nicole-lancaster/nicole-lancaster/README.md

 - 💻 at the moment I'm building a full stack application using the MERN stack and TypeScript, using Git, GitHub and Trello for project management

-- 🌱 recently I have taught myself TypeScript, C and Python
+- 🌱 recently I have been teaching myself TypeScript

 - 🛠️ I love to keep up to date on new tools and technologies - right now I am excited to try out Bun 1.0 to see how it compares to developing using Node

 - 👯 I am truly passionate about both front end and back end devlopment with a deep appreciation and enjoyment for both

-- 👀 I am looking for a role as a junior full stack developer, where I can bring my software and soft skills to a team
+- 👀 I am looking for a role as a full stack developer, where I can bring my software and soft skills to a team

 ## Get in touch